What to Expect and How to Prepare

 Newborn Care Course for Adopting Parents

-“Expecting 101… you’re adopting!” is a unique newborn preparation course created especially for future adoptive parents.
+“Expecting 101…you’re adopting!” is a unique newborn preparation course created especially for future adoptive parents.
 It provides a place to learn about newborn care and feeding without the pregnancy and postpartum tips offered in similar newborn prep courses.
-You are granted access to this course for two years, so you can watch now to prepare and rewatch after placement.
+You are granted access to this course for two years, so you can watch now to prepare and rewatch after your newborn adoption.

 Course creator Valerie Trumbower talks through strategies to bond with the baby, what baby gear you need when you meet the baby, and what to buy if you just want to get what’s needed for the first month or so until you’re sure everything is official.
 To find out more about the course, visit NewParentsAcademy.com/adoption.
 Plus, you can get 20% off your course fee using the coupon code LIFETIME.